Symmetric Alcoved Polytopes: Introduction

-In the $A_n$-case however, \emph{every} alcoved polytope has a generating set of size $n+1$ which is the Coexter number, regardless of symmetry.
-We give a short proof of this fact.
-The symmetry assumption cannot be dropped in general, since there exists a non-symmetric alcoved polytope of type $D_4$ requiring eight generators, whereas the Coxeter number of $D_4$ is six.
+In the $A_n$-case however, \emph{every} alcoved polytope has a generating set of size $n+1$, which is the Coxeter number, regardless of symmetry.
+The symmetry assumption cannot be dropped in general.
+We show in Example~\ref{ex-D4} that there exists a non-symmetric alcoved polytope of type $D_4$ requiring eight generators, whereas the Coxeter number of $D_4$ is six.

+In Section~\ref{sec:tropical}, we review definitions of tropical convexity and alcoved polytopes and establish their relationship in the type $A$ case.
+In Section~\ref{sec:gensets}, we define generating sets and give a short proof that every alcoved polytope of type $A_n$ has a generating set of $n+1$ elements.
+Finally we prove our main result in Section~\ref{sec:symmetric}.